 Methodologies, approaches, access and materials are modified and differentiated according to the needs of individuals within each class.
-Planning of the curriculum is undertaken to ensure breadth, balance, depth and progression of learning for all pupils.
+Planning of the semi-formal curriculum is undertaken to ensure breadth, balance, depth and progression of learning for all pupils.
 In addition, some aspects of personal and social education are given a high priority and form part of the individual education for each child.

 Pupils with more complex needs can access the curriculum though the use of multi – sensory approaches.
 This enables the children to use and integrate their senses, to learn about themselves and the world about them.